AndreaDiotallevi/learning-journal/job-hunting.md

   - Apply for Front End Developer role at SC Personnel
   - Start new side project archquery:
     - Setup up MERN app

+  - Apply for Graduate Solution Architect at Amazon